-- (5.5) Section 5.5.
-Statements for Persons Who Resign 30 Days After Appointment.
-Persons who resign within 30 days of initial appointment are not deemed to have assumed office or left office provided they did not make or participate in the making of, or use their position to influence any decision and did not receive or become entitled to receive any form of payment as a result of their appointment.
-Such persons shall not file either an assuming or leaving office statement. - (6) Section 6.
+- (A) Any person who resigns a position within 30 days of the date of a notice from the filing officer shall do both of the following: - (1) File a written resignation with the appointing power; and - declaring under penalty of perjury that during the period between appointment and resignation he or she did not make, participate in the making, or use the position to influence any decision of the agency or receive, or become entitled to receive, any form of payment by virtue of being appointed to the position. - (6) Section 6.
 Contents of and Period Covered by Statements of Economic Interests. - (A) Contents of Initial Statements.
-Initial statements shall disclose any reportable investments, interests in real property and business positions held on the effective date of the code and income received during the 12 months prior to the effective date of the code. - (B) Contents of Assuming Office Statements.
-Assuming office statements shall disclose any reportable investments, interests in real property and business positions held on the date of assuming office or, if subject to State Senate confirmation or appointment, on the date of nomination, and income received during the 12 months prior to the date of assuming office or the date of being appointed or nominated, respectively.
+Initial statements shall disclose any reportable investments, interests in real property and business positions held on the effective date of the code and income received during the 12 months prior to the effective date of the code.